-Top 10 facts about Macon Mall
+Top 10 Facts about Macon Mall

 Macon Mall History

-6.)
-2008, More Competition: The Shoppes at River Crossing opens: The 750,000-square-foot “lifestyle” center opens in north Macon.
+- 2008, The Shoppes at River Crossing; More Competition.
+The 750,000-square-foot “lifestyle” center opens in north Macon.
 It features 44 stores and restaurants.

-7.)
-2008, Dillard’s closes its Macon Mall store and opens a new one in the Shoppes at River Crossing.
-Belk follows.
+- 2008, Dillard’s closes its Macon Mall store and opens a new one in the Shoppes at River Crossing.

-8.)
-2010, Hull Storey Gibson Cos. purchase Macon Mall.
+- 2010, Hull Storey Gibson Companies purchase Macon Mall.
 As part of its transformation of the mall, the new owners demolish the entire east wing, which was added in 1997.

+- 2015: Burlington Coat Factory relocates to Macon Mall.
+The store moves from the long abandoned Westgate Mall about two miles down the road from the Macon Mall.

-10.)
-2017: J.C.
+- 2017: J.C.
 Penney announces that it's closing 138 stores around the country, including its Macon Mall store.
-The mall remains home to nearly 40 national and local retailers.

 Compiled by Harold Goodridge, 13WMAZ Digital Content Manager